practicalmeteor/spacejam/README.md

 `--timeout  <milliseconds>`

 Total timeout for all tests.
-Defaults to 120000 milliseconds, i.e. 2 minutes.
+Defaults to no timeout.

 The following options are meteor options and are passed through to meteor (all are optional):